Paris - Ile De France

-Montmartre Village developed around the prestigious Abbaye de Montmartre, which was demolished at the French Revolution.
+Montmartre Village grew around the prestigious Abbaye de Montmartre, which was demolished at the French Revolution.

 By the early 1900s, the population had increased several folds, and Montmartre split into two distinct districts.

-A second district appeared by the tollgates of the General Farmers Wall (fiscal wall), which from the late 18th century onward attracted open-air cafes, entertainment halls, popular ballrooms, theatres, cabarets and restaurants.
+A second district appeared by the tollgates of the General Farmers Wall (fiscal wall), which from the late 18th century onwards attracted open-air cafes, entertainment halls, popular ballrooms, theatres, cabarets and restaurants.